-- Upgrade your BIOS (for information on how to do so, please refer to the documentation for your BIOS/motherboard or contact your computer vendor's technical support team for assistance). - · Use a different motherboard model/brand. - If the BIOS/motherboard/computer manufacturer/vendor does not provide any updates that resolve the issue and you use Windows 7 or later and there is an extra boot partition (whose size is less than 1 GB) on the drive, you can try reinstalling Windows without this extra boot partition (to work around a bug in the BIOS).
-For information how to do so, see: http://www.truecrypt.org/knowledge-base/extra-win-boot-partition
+- Upgrade your BIOS (for information on how to do so, please refer to the documentation for your BIOS/motherboard or contact your computer vendor's technical support team for assistance). - Use a different motherboard model/brand. - If the BIOS/motherboard/computer manufacturer/vendor does not provide any updates that resolve the issue and you use Windows 7 or later and there is an extra boot partition (whose size is less than 1 GB) on the drive, you can try reinstalling Windows without this extra boot partition (to work around a bug in the BIOS).

-When mounting or dismounting a TrueCrypt volume, the system crashes (a 'blue screen' error screen appears or the computer abruptly restarts).
+When mounting or dismounting a VeraCrypt volume, the system crashes (a 'blue screen' error screen appears or the computer abruptly restarts).